Via per Capoiale, SS693, 71010 Cagnano Varano FG.

 Please check rates and details directly with the companies in question if you need more recent info.

 Archangel Michael was really busy in this area, seems he liked it.
 And this cave, Grotta San Michele, is one of the many places where he appeared.
 To his honor the huge cavern was transformed into a church.
 Every year on 08-MAY the apparition is celebrated.

 The cave is located northwest of the village Cagnano Varano, in a tranquil valley.
 There is a sort of garden or small park, which is very well kept by the locals.
 The park ends at a white limestone cliff facing south, with some reddish and brown stains.
 At the foot of this cliff the portal of a natural cave was closed completely by an obviously Medieval wall.
 It is resembling a fortified house with a sort of tower, but it is just a facade, a wall proteting the cave with a rather small wooden door, which gives way into the cave church.

 The floor of the cave is covered by limestone tiles, at least at the entrance. deeper in the cave it is just the natural dark brown earth and gravel.
 There are three altars in the cave one to the right at the entrance, another one deeper in the cave at the same side, and the third at the far end facing the entrance.

 This is probably the most impressive church on the Gargano.
-Simple but beautiful, well preserved and still almost unknown, frequented primarly by the locals.
+Simple but beautiful, well-preserved and still almost unknown, frequented primarily by the locals.